April 23, 2017

 Writing about your work or side projects can give you material for talks, so it's less of a strain to come up with a topic.
 It also gives your name credibility if that content starts to make the rounds on social media and industry newsletters.

-When submitting to conference CFP’s, whether you are local, regional or international will impact your chances of being accepted.
+When submitting to conference CFP's, whether you are local, regional or international will impact your chances of being accepted.
+It can also depend whether the conference is in-person or remote.
 You may have to adjust your expectations of where you expect to speak versus where you actually are in your career (see a bonus embarrassing story at the end of this blog post).

-Submit to local events first to gain experience and exposure, and you can gradually build up to bigger events once you’ve proven yourself as a speaker.
+Submit to local events first to gain experience and exposure.
+You can gradually build up to bigger events once you've proven yourself as a speaker.
 You can also benefit at any point in your speaking career by practicing talks at local meetups before taking them to larger conferences.
 Local meetups are awesome!

 Before submitting a proposal you must do some research on your chosen conference to know how your talk might fit in.
 What were the talks about in previous years?
 Is the audience design-focused, or are they mostly developers?
 Will an in-the-weeds technical talk go over best for the audience or will they benefit from a high-level, over-arching talk?
-A winning proposal will identify how your topic fits in with the overall conference agenda, highlighting who stands to benefit from learning from you; and, what they’ll get out of it.
+A winning proposal will identify how your topic fits in with the overall conference agenda.
+It should highlight who stands to benefit from learning from you and what they'll get out of it.

-If you’re in a position to attend an event before submitting a talk, you can gain insight and experience to use to your advantage; i.e. which talks went well?
-How would my take on a subject fit in to the talk schedule?
+If you're in a position to attend an event before submitting a talk, you can gain insight and experience to use to your advantage.
+For example, which talks went well?
+How would your take on a subject fit in to the talk schedule?
 By experiencing an event before you submit a talk, you can also potentially network with the very people who will approve your proposal.
-Admittedly, this is easier and cheaper to do at local conferences, but it’s worth a shot.
+Admittedly, this is easier and cheaper to do at local conferences, but it's worth a shot.

-It can improve your speaker mojo to attend happy hours and tech conference after-hours events with established speakers when they’re in town–even if you feel like a groupie.
+When applicable (i.e. not during lockdown times), it can improve your speaker mojo to attend happy hours and tech conference after-hours events with established speakers when they're in town.
+Even if you feel like a groupie.
 These are valuable opportunities to make industry connections that lead to things later on: perhaps the person you met organizes an event in their own city and they have a CFP?
 Give them your business card and submit a proposal!